Renting

 “A prospective landlord must have your consent to share your personal information with any third party or organization, such as a credit reporting agency,” Craig says.

 In other words, putting your SIN number on a rental application is not required because a landlord doesn’t need your SIN to run a credit check.
-If they demand your SIN and other personal information as a condition of renting, contact an advocacy agency in your province or territory.
+If they demand your SIN and other personal information as a condition of renting without clear justification, contact an advocacy agency in your province or territory, or file a complaint with the OPC.
 It’s free to file a complaint.

 The dangers of giving out your SIN number

-“The problem is a social insurance number can be compromised, and if this information were to fall into the wrong hands, it can cause enormous harm,” says Ann Cavoukian, executive director of the Global Privacy & Security by Design Centre.
+“The problem is a social insurance number can be compromised, and if this information were to fall into the wrong hands, it can cause enormous harm,” says Ann Cavoukian, founder and CEO of the Global Privacy & Security by Design Centre.

 “A SIN and a name are sufficient to perpetrate identity theft, meaning you can impersonate them, and you can rack up charges under their name,” Cavoukian says.